ChlukasX/KdG_ACS/README.md

 Applied Computer Science at KdG

-Some Projects that where done during my study at KdG Applied Computer Science
+Some Projects, excersises that where done during my study at KdG, Applied Computer Science